By Hardik Rajgor Jun. 03, 2019

 If I’m expecting a good game of cricket, I head to the men’s salon in my gully.
 These gatherings are simple affairs – there’s no one flaunting an expensive jersey; there are no stands named after cricketing greats.
 It’s just a musty shop, where emotions run high and complaints that someone is stepping on your toes are not welcome.

 f you are a crazy rich Indian with frequent flier points that can get you on to any flight you desire, the best place to watch a World Cup game is undoubtedly Lord’s.
 If you are a city slicker, you’ll probably swipe your card and catch the match with your bros over beers in a plush SoBo watering hole.
 And if you are an everyday Indian, you’ll flock outside an electronic shop to-and-from work to get an update on the game.
-But let me commit a cardinal sin here (almost like stating that Virat Kohli is a better batsman than Sachin Tendulkar): The best place to watch a cricket match in India is not a stadium or a pub, it’s a men’s salon.
+But let me commit a cardinal sin here (almost like stating that MS Dhoni should not be called out for “lack of intent”): The best place to watch a cricket match in India is not a stadium or a pub, it’s a men’s salon.

 By men’s salon, I don’t mean those big, branded franchises where your barber is more qualified than you, and you call him a stylist, not a hajaam.
 I’m talking about that dingy cornershop near your house, which has posters of Salman Khan from Tere Naam plastered on the walls, towels drying outside in the sun, and the fake version of every cream and moisturiser available in the market.
 (Go-Real, anyone?)